 Tyson Logan loves representing and fighting for people who would otherwise have nowhere else to turn.
 Tyson is a passionate trial lawyer.
 He is a people person.
-He is inspired by the opportunities regular people still have – with the help of hard working trial lawyers – to stand up in court against powerful corporations and the government.
-Tyson has fought for and won substantial jury verdicts and settlements across the country, involving wrongful death and personal injury and especially in the areas of traumatic brain injury, carbon monoxide poisoning, civil rights, and other cases of corporate negligence and recklessness.
+He is inspired by the opportunities regular people still have – with the help of hard working trial lawyers – to stand up in court and fight against the rich and powerful.
+Tyson has fought for and won substantial jury verdicts and settlements across the country, involving wrongful death and personal injury and especially in the areas of traumatic brain injury, carbon monoxide poisoning, and other cases of corporate negligence and recklessness.

-Tyson has presented to trial lawyer groups across the country on issues related to trial skills and strategy, and carbon monoxide poisoning.
+Tyson has presented to trial lawyer groups across the country on issues related to trial skills and strategy, communication, and carbon monoxide poisoning.
 Each year he returns to the Trial Lawyers College ranch outside Dubois, Wyoming for training and to teach new students with the other staff of trial lawyers from across the country.
 Tyson has been studying and working with brain-injured patients and medical experts to learn and create new ways of effectively communicating in difficult circumstances–he presented Communication is (Never) Easy, incorporating creative ideas on communicating and working with brain-injured patients, at a Wyoming Trial Lawyers Association seminar in November 2015.
 Tyson has a unique interest in meditation and mindfulness and its applications for trial lawyers.
 He recently spoke on these issues as a staff presenter at the 2015 360 Advocacy Voir Dire seminar in Aspen, Colorado.
 Tyson also presented on carbon monoxide (CO) issues and Ego in the Courtroom at the 2014 Melvin Belli Society Annual Seminar, as part of the American Association for Justice (AAJ) Annual Convention in Baltimore, Maryland.